tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 |  qiita.com             |  146           |  72                   |  49.32        |
 |  baidu                 |  140           |  84                   |  60           |
 |  quora.com             |  140           |  70                   |  50           |

+The result presents a summary of website traffic from different sources and key metrics used to assess user engagement and behaviours.
+It focuses on four main elements: source, total_visits, total_no_bounces and bounce_rate.

+Google received the highest website traffic, 38,400 visits in the first row, with 19,798 were single-page visits (bounces), leading to a bounce rate of approximately 51.56%.
+The second place is (direct) with 19,891 visits, of these 8,606 bounces, resulting to a bounce rate of 43.27%.

+This suggests that the majority of users from this source left the website without navigating to other pages.
+A high bounce rate indicates that users from this source might not find the content they are looking for or the landing page lacks of engagement to encourage further exploration.
+Therefore, it is essential to deal with high bounce rate by analyzing the context of the source and user behaviors in order to find effective improvement strategies.

 **4.3: Revenue by traffic source by week, by month in June 2017**
 - SQL code